webalys-hq/streamline-wrapper-angular/README.md

 // in your component, eg app.component.ts

 import { Component } from '@angular/core';
-import HouseIcon from './icon'; // <-- this line, can be any svg icon from Strealine
+import HouseIcon from './icon'; // <-- this line, can be any svg icon from Streamline

 @Component({
   selector: 'app-root',